jasondmoss/composer-custom-installer/README.md

 composer-installer
 ==================

-A composer plugin, to install composer packages in custom directories outside of the default composer installation path [vendor].
+A composer plugin to install composer packages to custom directories outside of the default composer installation path [vendor].

 Usage
 =====